 How it works: Gina advocates a parent-led routine, where the day is broken down into small time periods.
 Each slot has an activity allocated to it, to ensure that your baby gets enough food, exercise, sleep and play and is then ready for sleep at bedtime.
 Some people find the routine too strict, while others find her hour-by-hour plans invaluable in bringing some calm and structure to the early days as a parent – you always know exactly what you’re meant to be doing, and when.

-There are ten routines to follow to take you from birth to 12 months.
-Follow it to the letter and many parents find their ‘Gina baby’ is sleeping through the night from a few weeks old (Gina says it’s possible from eight to 12 weeks), but if you haven’t followed the plan from birth and got into a sleep pickle, it’s not too late.
+There are ten routines to follow that take you from birth to 12 months.
+Follow it to the letter and many parents find that their ‘Gina baby’ is sleeping through the night from a few weeks old (Gina says this is possible from as early as eight to 12 weeks) but if you haven’t followed the plan from birth and got into difficulties with sleep, it’s not too late.

-Might suit parents who: Love routine and crave a little order in the chaotic newborn period.
+Might suit parents who: love routine and crave a little order in the chaotic, newborn period.

 Mums say: ‘We used Gina’s book with our son, Luca.
 The routines gave us a good structure and definitely helped Luca sleep through from a young age – he’d cracked it by 11 weeks old.
-I had to return to work when Luca was four months old so it was vital that we were all getting a good night’s sleep, and it was great to be able to give our childcarers routines to follow that we knew worked.’
+I had to return to work when Luca was four months old, so it was vital that we were all getting a good night’s sleep and it was great to be able to give our child carers routines to follow that we knew worked.”
 Nikki, mum to Luca, 21 months.